sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 Interestingly, now that we have added the `NAME` section to our documentation, `Dist::Zilla` can successfully build our module without the `# ABSTRACT` comment that we had you create in the first tutorial.
-Feel free to delete that comment from your module if you want.
+Feel free to delete that comment from your module.

-Alright, now issue the `dzil build` command and check out the README file now in your distribution and you should see that your module's POD was inserted into the README file.
+Save your work and issue the `dzil build` command and check out the README file now in your distribution and you should see that your module's POD was inserted into the README file.
 Nice.
 Go bake yourself a well-deserved cookie.

 ## Double Your Fun and Pleasure with Two `README` Files